sorainnosia/tarbr-bin/readme.md

 # tarbr

 ## Description
-Tool to combine files/folder into a single tarball file and compressed it using Brotli/GZip algorithm.
-Support of Zip compression that combine files/folders into one file and uses Zip compression without tarball.
+Tool to combine files/folder into a single tarball file and compressed it using Brotli/GZip/ZLib/BZip2 algorithm.
+Support of Zip/7Zip compression that combine files/folders into one file and uses Zip/7Zip compression without tarball.

-Has feature to split the output file into multiple files using Size or Count.
+Has feature to split the output file into multiple files using size or count and support chaining.

 ```
 Please specify switch :